cosmos/cosmos-sdk/docs/ibc/overview.md

 Write your IBC applications as self-contained **modules**.
 A module on one blockchain can communicate with other modules on other blockchains by sending, receiving, and acknowledging packets through channels that are uniquely identified by the `(channelID, portID)` tuple.

 A useful analogy is to consider IBC modules as internet apps on a computer.
-A channel can then be conceptualized as an IP connection, with the IBC portID being analogous to a IP port, and the IBC channelID being analogous to an IP address.
+A channel can then be conceptualized as an IP connection, with the IBC portID is like an IP port, and the IBC channelID is like an IP address.
 A single instance of an IBC module can communicate on the same port with any number of other modules and IBC correctly routes all packets to the relevant module using the `(channelID, portID)` tuple.
 An IBC module can also communicate with another IBC module over multiple ports by sending each `(portID<->portID)` packet stream on a different unique channel.

 ### [Ports](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port)